-It has been said that rarely am I short of words, and yet this article I’ve re-written 5 times, why?
+It has been said that rarely am I short of words, and yet I’ve rewritten this article on positive and negative reinforcement five times.
+Why?

 It’s not as if I have a lack of thoughts on this subject.
 It’s not as if I don’t spend my days enabling people to communicate powerfully and get what they want in life.
 So why the rewrites?

 I’ve found myself thinking about the diversity of people I’ve coached and how different we all can be.
-Usually when I write for Lifehack, I’m able to see instant commonality in the subject that means I could share some ideas that would resonate wherever you are in life, whoever you are regardless of what you were looking to achieve or what adversity you may face.
+Usually when I write for Lifehack, I’m able to see instant commonality in the subject that means I could share some ideas that would resonate wherever you are in life, whoever you are, regardless of what you were looking to achieve or what adversity you may be facing.

-However with this, it’s a “how long’s a piece of string?” answer, i.e. I could probably write a whole book’s worth of 55,000 words and still have ideas I’d not had the chance to cover!
+However, with this, it’s a “How long’s a piece of string?” answer, i.e. I could probably write a whole book’s worth of words and still have ideas to share.

 Let’s look at some key points: